Norvik-Alexian/Natural-Language-Processing-Course/README.md

 * `+` - opens a file for updating (reading and writing)

 ## Working with PDF files
-* Often you may need to read in text data from a PDF file.
 * We can use the `PyPDF2` library to read in text data from a PDF file.
 * Some PDFs are created through scanning, instead of being exported from a text editor like Word
 * These scanned PDF are more like image files, making it much harder to extract the text.